manaflair/mylittledom/README.md

     - Forms are used to wrap various input elements.

-  - `new TermInput({ value, textBuffer, allowNewlines })`
+  - `new TermInput({ value, textBuffer, decored, multiline })`

     - If you omit the `textBuffer` option when instanciating the element, a default one will be created and populated with the value of the `value` option.

     - The `value` property contains the actual value of the element.
 You can also access it directly from the `textBuffer` property.
+Setting this property will replace the text inside the buffer.

+    - You can instruct the TermInput to not add any particular style to the element by setting the `decored` option to `false`.

-    - When enabled, `multiline` will make <kbd>enter</kbd> insert newline characters inside the element content.
+    - When enabled, the `multiline` option will make <kbd>enter</kbd> insert newline characters inside the element content.
 When disabled, <kbd>enter</kbd> keystrokes will be forwarded to the nearest `TermForm` ancestor, or ignored if there's none to be found.

+    - A `change` event will be emitted when the text buffer gets updated.

   - `new TermLabel()`

-    - A component that forwards clicks to the nearest focusable child.
+    - This component will forward any click directed to it directly to the nearest focusable child.

   - `new TermRadio({ checked })`

     - Display a radio button.
+The status of the button (checked / unchecked) can be altered through the `checked` option.
+When a radio button becomes checked, all other radio buttons sharing the same name (excepting `null`) and *located inside the same form element* will be automatically unchecked.

 ---